Logo Icon

 3. Words Etymology

-One of the best ways to learn vocabulary for IPMAT and NPAT is by understanding the given word and the root of the word.
+One of the best ways to to prepare vocabulary for IPMAT and NPAT is by understanding the given word and the root of the word.
 This means every given word is formed of a root to which we can add suffixes and prefixes to form new words.

 Learning just one root word can help you understand several words in English.
 So, by learning just 20 or 30 root words, you can expand your English vocabulary for IPMAT and NPAT to include hundreds of new words.